opendp/PSI/deploy/gce/README.md

 git branch # make sure you're on master

-git merge origin develop  # If this pushes you into the vim editor, do keystrokes: ":wq"
+git merge origin develop  # If this pushes you into the vim editor, do keystrokes: ":wq" + Return button

 git push # push it to github
 ```